IA-Ben/ode-islands/replit.md

 ### Visual Card Editor
 A drag-and-drop visual card builder offers real-time preview and editing of 6 element types (Text, Image, Video, Button, Divider, Spacer).
 It supports dual-mode editing (Visual/Traditional JSON), element management (add, delete, reorder), property editors, and Media Library integration.
 Card settings include background color/image and padding.
 The layout is stored as JSONB in the `storyCards` table and rendered by a `CardRenderer` component.

+**Video Upload Integration**: The visual editor includes direct video upload capability using a reusable `videoUpload.ts` utility.
+Users can upload videos (MP4/MOV/AVI/WebM, 2GB max) directly from the video element editor with real-time progress tracking and transcoding status updates.
+The system validates files, uploads via XHR with progress callbacks, polls the transcoding service for status, and automatically sets both the HLS playback URL and mediaAssetId when complete.
+Upload states (uploading, processing, completed, error) are tracked per-element with visual feedback (progress bar, status messages).

 ### Database-Driven Card Editor
 A modal-based `StoryCardModal` allows creating and editing cards directly within the CMS, with real-time database sync.
 It supports smart data hydration, handles both create and edit operations via `/api/story-cards` endpoints, and optimizes chapter-specific refreshes.
 The legacy file-based editor is deprecated.